mohanson/pybtc/README.md

 **example/transfer.py**

 Transfer bitcoin to another account.
 Pybtc has implemented a bitcoin core utxo searcher by default, you can refer to the Test chapter to configure the bitcoin core regtest node.
+Supports all four types of Bitcoin transactions: P2PKH, P2SH-P2WPKH, P2WPKH and P2TR.

 ```sh
 $ python example/transfer.py --net develop --prikey 1 --script-type p2pkh --to mg8Jz5776UdyiYcBb9Z873NTozEiADRW5H --value 0.1